oracle/oci-typescript-sdk/lib/emaildataplane/README.md

-# OCI NodeJS client for Email Data Plane Service
+# OCI Node.js client for Email Data Plane Service

 This module enables you to write code to manage resources for Email Data Plane Service.